vijaykumar51/cultfit-clone-backend-design/README.md

       * If the session has started, user will join the session directly.
    8. Trainer should be able to cancel/reschedule/start the session.
    9. Once the user is in the session, user's energy ratings should get recorded in back-end.
-   10. Based on energy ratings, display the rand of the user
+   10. Based on energy ratings, display the rank of the user
    11. Trainers should be able to end session.
    12. View session results (ranking/calories consumed/per minute energy rating).
    13. Trainee should be able to submit feedback for the session.